Bioconductor/BioC2019/docs/schedule.md

 : + The Basics: Bioconductor for Everyone
   + SingleCell: Effectively using the DelayedArray framework to support the analysis of large data sets
   + RNAseq & Omics: Workflow for Multi-omics Analysis with MultiAssayExperiment and curatedTCGAData
-  + Genomics & EA: Tools for region-based genomic analysis
+  + Genomics & Enrichment Analysis: Tools for region-based genomic analysis

 2:00 - 2:50 --  Workshops Session 2b
 : + The Basics: Bioconductor for Everyone
   + SingleCell: Effectively using the DelayedArray framework to support the analysis of large data sets
   + RNAseq & Omics: Workflow for Multi-omics Analysis with MultiAssayExperiment and curatedTCGAData
-  + Genomics & EA: Tools for region-based genomic analysis
+  + Genomics & Enrichment Analysis: Tools for region-based genomic analysis

 2:50 - 3:10 -- Break
 :